 It’s much easier to write immediately after something drastic happens, like my last post.
 Could it have been the steroids?
 I started working on a couple more health related topics since then, but did not get around to completing them.
 Is this ‘writer’s block’?
 After getting this one out, I’m going to get working on those.
 Nutrition information which YOU will find helpful!
 But first, ME!

 I’m now approaching the 3-month mark since being diagnosed with MS. It’s been chill with the love and support from those close to me, I feel blessed… on most days.
 Surely, there are ups and downs.
 That’s life.
 The best response to “How are you doing?”
 I have is “No complaints!”
 I’m doing everything in my power to win.
 Allopathy, homeopathy and extra vitamins keep everything under control.
 Allopathy uses drugs against the symptoms while homeopathy works in ways that causes the symptoms (fight fire with fire approach).
-Makes you think.
+Go figure.
 That doesn’t stop me from further research to eradicate this fuck.
 You can tell, from one look in the mirror, it lurks around waiting for an opportunity to mess with your head or flirt with the symptoms.

 I’ve been reading more.
 ‘When Breath Becomes Air’ by Paul Kalanithi is a gripping autobiography I highly recommend.
 Née Sudhir, Paul was one of the best Neurosurgeons out there and his story is a literary masterpiece.
 Turns out Sudhir is also the name of my Neuro in India, which I read on the way to an appointment with him!
 Neurology is a brilliant science; our brains operate to connect everything.
 Did you know?
 Our brains consume 20% of the calories we consume but only make up 2% of our total body weight.
 When we dream in our sleep it continues to burn fuel, even more than when we are awake.